 Every Kid Healthy Week is an annual observance created in 2013 to celebrate school wellness achievements.
-Observed the last week of April each year, this special week, which is recognized on the calendar of National Health Observances, shines a spotlight on the great initiatives schools are implementing to improve the health and wellness of their students.
+Observed the last week of April each year, this special week shines a spotlight on the great initiatives schools are implementing to improve the health and wellness of their students.
 The week also provides an opportunity for everyone in the country to get involved in a celebration to help support sound nutrition, regular physical activity, social emotional health and health-promoting programs in schools.